yaozd/varekai/README.md

 #Varekai#

 Varekai is an experiment.
-It is a test implementation of the RedLock distributed locking algorithm (see this for more info on RedLock http://redis.io/topics/distlock).
+It is a test implementation of the RedLock distributed locking algorithm (see this for more info about RedLock http://redis.io/topics/distlock).

 Varekai is written in C# on Mono using Xamarin Studio.
 I develop and run it on Mac OS X but I cannot see any reasons for it not to run also on the MS .NET Framework.